sts10/fgift/README.markdown

 To **upgrade** your installation of FGift, run `cargo install --force --git https://github.com/sts10/fgift --branch main`.

 ### From a GitHub release
-Alternatively, if you don't want to install Rust and Cargo, I periodically publish Releases to GitHub, each with an executable file that you can download.
+To download/install the latest release of FGift, see [the GitHub Releases page for further instructions](https://github.com/sts10/fgift/releases).

-To install the executable on a Linux/macOS machine, download the `fgift` executable and move it to somewhere in your `$PATH`, like `$HOME/.local/bin` (you can do this on the command line with something like `mv ~/Downloads/fgift ~/.local/bin/`).
+In general, to install the executable on a Linux/macOS machine, download the `fgift` executable and move it to somewhere in your `$PATH`, like `$HOME/.local/bin` (you can do this on the command line with something like `mv ~/Downloads/fgift ~/.local/bin/`).
 You may also need to give the executable permissions with something like `chmod +x ~/.local/bin/fgift`.

 ### Uninstalling FGift and Rust